Infrastructure Projects

 $8.5 million

-Craftsman’s Student Housing: The project will construct two main buildings consisting of 950 beds total connected by courtyard and surrounded with parking, usable grounds, recreation facilties and other intermodal support.
+Craftsman’s Student Housing: The project will construct two main buildings consisting of 950 beds total connected by courtyard and surrounded with parking, usable grounds, recreation facilities and other intermodal support.
 The Project will be focused around a central community space or “mews”.
-This will include a marketplace, gym, game rooms, confrence rooms, and student life services.
-The Project is will complete design Fall 2022 and Construction will begin Spring 2023 Total project budget $200m, Planned opening August 2025.
+This will include a marketplace, gym, game rooms, conference rooms, and student life services.
+Construction began Spring 2023.
+Total project budget $200m, Planned opening August 2025.

 Craftsman’s Student Housing Looking South at the Buildings’s Main Entrance

-Craftsman’s Student Housing Looking North East up the mews from the Marketplace
+Craftsman’s Student Housing Looking Northeast from the Marketplace